 - When preparing the apricot cream, instead of microwaving the gelatin, you can heat 1 inch of water in a small skillet over medium-low heat until the gelatin is dissolved.

-- When making the syrup, you can use 3 tbsp of white rum as a substitute for the almond extract mixture.
+- When making the syrup, you can use 3 tablespoon of white rum as a substitute for the almond extract mixture.

 How to make the low calorie honey apricot cream cake